MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/windowsdevlic/Show-WindowsDeveloperLicenseRegistration.md

 The **Show-WindowsDeveloperLicenseRegistration** cmdlet starts the developer license registration workflow that allows you to create and register a developer license for the current computer.
 For more information about developer licenses, see Get a developer license (Windows Store apps) (Windows)http://msdn.microsoft.com/library/windows/apps/hh974578.aspx (http://msdn.microsoft.com/library/windows/apps/hh974578.aspx) in the MSDN library.

-You need to run the Windows PowerShell� console as Administrator to register a developer license.
+You need to run the Windows PowerShell console as Administrator to register a developer license.
 You need a valid LiveID.
 The Developer License dialog box provides additional information about obtaining a developer license.
 If the cmdlet cannot obtain a developer license for you, it returns an error stating that the cmdlet did not register a license.